ken77921/ken77921.github.io/_pages/projects.md

   </div>
   <div class="col">
     <p>
       We theoretically show that this single hidden state cannot produce all probability distributions regardless of the language model (LM) size or training data size because the single hidden state embedding cannot be close to the embeddings of all the possible next words simultaneously when there are other interfering word embeddings between them.
-Our work not only deepens our understanding of softmax bottleneck and mixture of softmax (MoS) but also inspires us to propose multi-facet softmax (MFS) to address the limitations of MoS (<a href="https://openreview.net/forum?id=n0jZ0QyXzj">Paper</a>).
+Our work not only deepens our understanding of softmax bottleneck and mixture of softmax (MoS) but also inspires us to propose multi-facet softmax (MFS) to address the limitations of MoS (<a href="https://aclanthology.org/2022.acl-long.554.pdf">Paper</a>, <a href="https://aclanthology.org/attachments/2022.acl-long.554.software.zip">Code</a>, <a href="https://screencast-o-matic.com/watch/c3fresVYo4M">Talk</a>, <a href="../assets/pdf/ACL2022_slides.pdf">Slides</a>, <a href="../assets/pdf/ACL2022_poster.pdf">Poster</a>).
     </p>
   </div>
 </div>

 <h4>Predicting the Future Topics for Interactive Language Generation</h4>
 <div class="row row-grid">